 How to structure visitation and possession schedules after a divorce

-This section applies moreso to parents who are going through a divorce versus those who have already completed a divorce.
-While a modification of a visitation schedule that is not working well for a child is possible it is best to "get it right the first time" by negotiating and implementing a visitation/possession schedule that is beneficial for your child and you as parents as well in the divorce process.
+This section applies moreso to parents going through a divorce versus those who have already completed a divorce.
+While a modification of a visitation schedule that is not working well for a child is possible, it is best to "get it right the first time" by negotiating and implementing a visitation/possession schedule that is beneficial for your child and you as parents as well in the divorce process.